tpascarella/sr50/docs/investing/cryptocurrencies.md

 # Cryptocurrencies

 Crypto is making a lot of headlines, and for good reason, the technology is actively disrupting central and commercial banks, and has very promising implications for the future.

-However, along with that, it has attracted a lot of unsavory individuals to this space.
-You do need to do your homework, you could potentially lose everything if you're not careful.
+However, along with that, has attracted a lot of unsavory individuals to this space.
+You do need to do your homework in crypto.
+You could lose everything if you are not careful.

 :::tip

 As a general rule, it is wise to put your money into something only if you can also explain to a 5 year old.

 :::

-My current recommendation is to buy and hold into a diversified pool of tokens, from good founders.
-Bitcoin and Ethereum are the two main options.

 ## Advantages & Disadvantages